passlab/minet/README.md

 ```
 After investage, we finally find the code which used for gerenate the model file.
 However, this code has some issues with transfer the model file into Hareware code.
 In this step, we also modify the code in "/opt/vitis_ai/conda/envs/vitis-ai-tensorflow/lib/python3.6/site-packages/vaic/dpuv1/utils/xdnn_util_tf.py" and code in "/opt/vitis_ai/conda/envs/vitis-ai-tensorflow/lib/python3.6/site-packages/vai/dpuv1/utils/xdnn_rt_tf.py(xdnn_rt_base.py)".
-For now, it still not works.
+For now, it still does not works.

+The laste file that I modified is vaic/dpuv1/bin/xfdnn_compiler_tensorflow.py.
+From line 131 to 194, the try generated code does not works.

   9. Build the code with command: